Table of Contents

 • Approval for hard money loans can be quicker and less stringent regarding credit scores compared to traditional loans, benefiting those with limited credit histories.

-• Alternatives to hard money loans include personal loans, credit cards, or home equity lines of credit, each with distinct benefits and risks based on individual financial situations.
+• Alternatives to hard money loans include personal loans, credit cards, or home equity lines of credit (HELOCs), each with distinct benefits and risks based on individual financial situations.

 What Is a Hard Money Personal Loan?

 First of all, a hard money loan doesn’t come from a bank.
 It comes from a private lender, which may be a company or an individual.
-The loan will likely have higher interest rates and a shorter payback period than a traditional mortgage.
+The loan will likely have a higher interest rate and a shorter payback period than a traditional mortgage.

-It can also be a much shorter process to be approved for a hard money loan.
-While a mortgage may take weeks for approval, it’s not atypical to have cash in hand within a few days of a hard money loan application.
+The approval process can be much shorter for a hard money loan.
+While a mortgage may take weeks for approval, it’s not unusual to have cash in hand within a few days of a hard money loan application.

-A hard money loan also may be more lenient in terms of credit scores or assets than a traditional loan.
-This can be beneficial for people who are wanting to flip a house or buy an additional piece of property, who may not have enough assets on paper to be approved for a traditional mortgage, or who need a larger down payment than they have.
+A hard money loan may be more lenient in terms of credit scores or assets than a traditional loan.
+This can be beneficial for people who want to flip a house or buy an additional piece of property, who may not have enough assets on paper to be approved for a traditional mortgage, or who need a larger down payment than they have.

 How Do Hard Money Personal Loans Work?